Fertilization and Implantation

 Ovulation is triggered by a surge of luteinizing hormone production; ovulation usually follows within 12 to 24 hours.
 A woman can still become pregnant if she had sex for up to five days before ovulation, as some sperm may still be alive in the fallopian tubes for this period of time; however, the average is 1 to 3 days.

 Usually, only one oocyte is released; if two are released, and fertilized (by different sperm) fraternal twins will result.
 These children share a womb, but are genetically distinct individuals.
-Identical twins occurs when one fertilized egg splits into two eggs that are an identical genetic match.
+Identical twins occurs when one fertilized egg splits into two eggs that are an almost identical genetic match.

 Even though it is estimated that about 6 to 12 oocytes have the potential to be released every month, only one oocyte is released during ovulation most of the time.